Free Shipping on all orders over $150

 Happy Go Tummy® is a synbiotic aka a combination prebiotic/probiotic.

 Her first step was to consult with a holistic menopause and gut health specialist.
-With their guidance, she developed a holistic plan that included dietary changes and lifestyle modifications to support her gut health.
+She developed a holistic plan with their guidance that included dietary changes and lifestyle modifications to support her gut health.
 She also began taking MenoMe®’s Perky Post® for hormonal support and Happy Go Tummy®, a high-quality synbiotic prebiotic/probiotic combination.

 As a result of her dietary changes, Jane’s diet was enriched with fibre as well as probiotics and prebiotics, which together with Happy Go Tummy® helped her nurture a balanced gut microbiome.